bobbidigi/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document object model

 2. What is an event?

+An action you can attach to a listener to a DOM element such as "click" or "mousover"

 3. What is an event listener?

+A built in function of the DOM's API

 4. Why would we convert a NodeList into an Array?

+to map over over it or make it easier to use the data in an algorithm.

 5. What is a component?

+A reusable DRY element

 ### Git Set up